 '''

 CSTMachineFile 20130527

 Template for machine configuration in CST format.

 The very first line in the CST machine file is a version number,

 derived from a date.
 The format of this first line is:

-CSTMachineFile YYYYMMDD
+# CSTMachineFile YYYYMMDD

 It's recommended to put always the version number corresponding

 to the date when CST STUDIO SUITE was first installed in the header

 of the machine file, e.g., if CST STUDIO SUITE was first installed on

 14th Nov.
 2013 the setting

-CSTMachineFile 20131114
+# CSTMachineFile 20131114

 should be used.

 This way it can be ensured that the machinefiles will be parsed correctly

 even when the machinefile format changes in a future version of

 CST STUDIO SUITE.

+#

 The default settings are specified here:

 DefaultInstallationFolder "<INSTALLATION_FOLDER>"

 DefaultTempFolder "<TEMP_FOLDER>"

 DefaultMachineArchitecture < ARCHITECTURE>

 GlobalMPICmdLineAddOn "<ARGUMENTS>"

+#

 For mixed Windows/Linux setup

-DefaultLoginUser < LINUX_USER>
+DefaultLoginUser <LINUX_USER>

-DefaultLoginPrivateKeyfile "<PATH TO KEY FILE>"
+DefaultLoginPrivateKeyfile "<PATH_TO_KEY_FILE>"

+#

 Then each machine node is specified as follows:

-HostName # <MPIEXEC_CMD_LINE_ARGS>; <TEMP_FOLDER>; <INSTALLATION_FOLDER>; <ARCHITEC-
+HostName # <MPIEXEC_CMD_LINE_ARGS> ; <TEMP_FOLDER> ; <INSTALLATION_FOLDER> ; <AR-

-TURE>; < ActiveFlag>
+CHITECTURE> ; < ActiveFlag>

+#

 Architecture can have following values:

 Windows AMD64, Linux AMD64

+#

 The <ActiveFlag> can have the following values: Active, Inactive

+#

 The following list provides an example for a valid list of computers.

+comp001 uses its own settings.

+comp001 # "-env MY_ENV_VAR 1" ; "/tmp" ; "/opt/cst/CST_STUDIO_SUITE_2019" ; Linux AMD64

+; Active

+comp002 uses the default settings

+comp002 # ; ; ; ; Active

 '''

-comp001 # "-env MY_ENV_VAR 1"; "/tmp"; "/opt/cst/CST_STUDIO_SUITE_2018"; Linux AMD64; Active

 Please note that only the lines listing the computer names are mandatory.
-If the other lines are not specified, CST STUDIO SUITE® will use default values as specified in table 8.
+If the other lines are not specified, CST STUDIO SUITE[®] will use default values as specified in table 8.
 For most cases it is sufficient to just specify the computer names of the Compute Nodes and stay with the default values as listed in table 8.

 Keyword Default Value

-DefaultInstallationFolder The CST STUDIO SUITE® installation folder on the Frontend Node.
-The assumption is that all Compute Nodes can access the CST STUDIO SUITE® installation at the same location as on the Frontend Node.
+DefaultInstallationFolder The CST STUDIO SUITE [®] installation folder on the Frontend Node.
+The assumption is that all Compute Nodes can access the CST STUDIO SUITE [®] installa- tion at the same location as on the Frontend Node.

-DefaultTempFolder Default system temporary directory (normally defined by the global environment variables TMPDIR or TEMPDIR)
+DefaultTempFolder Default system temporary directory (normally de- fined by the global environment variables TMPDIR or TEMPDIR)

 DefaultMachineArchitecture All Compute Nodes are supposed to have the same operating system as the Frontend Node.

 GlobalMPICmdLineAddOn Empty

 DefaultLoginUser Empty

 DefaultLoginPrivateKeyfile Empty